About Us

 Founder & Executive Director – National Prison Debate League

-The recipient of PEN America’s 2021 L’Engle-Rahman Mentor of the Year Award as well as Toastmasters International’s Leadership Excellence Award for project management, Daniel devotes himself to service leadership and the facilitation of human potential.
-He holds a B.A. in Interdisciplinary Studies from Boston University and serves as both a Co-Chair of the Career, Workforce and Employer Connections Workgroup for the New England Commission on the Future of Higher Education in Prison and as a Justice Initiatives Fellow for Ithaka S & R.
+The recipient of PEN America‘s 2021 L’Engle-Rahman Mentor of the Year Award as well as Toastmasters International‘s Leadership Excellence Award for project management, Daniel devotes himself to service leadership and the facilitation of human potential.
+He holds a B.A. in Interdisciplinary Studies from Boston University and has served as both a Co-Chair of the Career, Workforce and Employer Connections Workgroup for the New England Commission on the Future of Higher Education in Prison and as a Justice Initiatives Fellow for Ithaka S & R.

 Lee Perlman